-Goal Management Training is a 10-week group therapy that teaches strategies to improve an individual's ability to complete everyday tasks.
-This research study will test the effect of the training on 12 OEF/OIF veterans.
+Enhanced Goal Management Training (GMT) is a 10-week group or individual therapy that teaches strategies to improve an individual's ability to complete everyday tasks.
+This research study will test the effect of GMT on 36 OEF/OIF veterans compared to a control group of 16 OEF/OIF Veterans receiving a Brain Health Workshop.
 The results will provide information to conduct future research with a larger group of patients or to identify which patients demonstrate more benefit from the training.

 Endpoint Classification: Efficacy Study

 Intervention Model: Parallel Assignment

 ||Metacognitive Training to Enhance Strategy Use in Blast Related TBI

 - computerized TOL, BRIEF-A, Dkefs [ Time Frame: Pre, Post and 1 month follow-up ] [ Designated as safety issue: No ]

 ||January 2018 (Final data collection date for primary outcome measure)